juSt-jeLLy/Not1inch/README.md

 - Resolvers monitor and fill when price is acceptable.

 ### Code
-For detailed implementation of how CCIP is integrated , please refer :
+For detailed implementation of Cross Chain Swap is integrated , please refer :

 [SUI Contract](https://github.com/juSt-jeLLy/Not1inch/blob/main/source/sources/source.move)